yong318585/flutter-chart/README.md

 ### ChartController

-Can be provided and passed to the chart to control some behaviors of the chart.
+A controller that can be provided to the chart to programmatically control scrolling and scaling behavior.
-For now, there is only one method `scrollToLastTick` which makes the chart's scroll position point to the most recent data.

 ```dart
 final ChartController _controller = ChartController();